geraldzm/NLP-classifier/README.md

 the language in which a text is written or even the subject of the text; if the text is taking about sports, politics, tech, etc...

-Any type of text classification is posible with the correct data :)
+Any type of text classification is possible with the correct data :)

 ## Manual